 Pulse Density Modulation (PDM) is a one-bit, high rate data stream that conveys a signal by modulating the density of the pulses.
-Applications for PDM are Micro-Electrical-Mechanical System (MEMS) microphones found in smartphones, integrated circuits with PDM interfaces, digital-to-analog converters (DACs) that support DSD input streams, and SACD players incorporating DSD streams.
+Applications for PDM include Micro-Electrical-Mechanical System (MEMS) microphones found in smartphones, and integrated circuits with PDM interfaces.

 The APx PDM option provides direct connectivity for audio devices that have a PDM output (such as a MEMS microphone) or input (such as the decimator on a smartphone chip).
 In addition to all the standard audio measurements, APx provides variable DC voltage, variable sample rate, and a PSR (power supply rejection) measurement to test the device’s full operating parameters.
 No other analyzer combines direct PDM connectivity with APx’s best in class speed, ease-of-use, and performance.

 PDM (mono or stereo) can be selected for both the analyzer inputs and outputs simultaneously, or PDM can be paired with any of the other available I/O formats: analog (bal/unbal), AES or S/PDIF digital, Bluetooth, HDMI, or serial digital.
 Over 30 one-click audio measurements may be made, either individually or in an automated project.
 Features include weighting filters, and user defined high and low pass filters, 1.2M point FFTs, real-time oscilloscope monitoring, custom reports, statistical calculations, and quasi-anechoic acoustic measurements.